Why your Products Should Get MUIS Halal Certification?

 We can help local companies verify the Halal label of other international agencies and help get Halal certification when the company wants to go global and needs Halal certification bodies outside of Singapore, such as Malaysia or Indonesia.

 In general, the order of applying for a certificate by our Halal certified Singapore consultant is inquiry, consultancy, pre-application, application, processing, certification, maintenance, and last is renewal.
 At each step, we will best guide you to produce the desired results so that your company can get Halal certification.

-If your company is interested in obtaining Halal certification, is eager to export Halal products to other countries, and unsure of Halal market dynamics, feel free to contact us and we are happy to serve you with our best consultant to help you with all of your needs regarding to Halal certification matters.
+If your company is interested in obtaining Halal certification via our agency and is eager to export Halal products to other countries, and unsure of Halal market dynamics, feel free to contact us and we are happy to serve you with our best consultant to help you with all of your needs regarding to Halal certification matters.

 Ask for a pricing